mlcsec/Graphpython/README.md

 Graphpython is a modular Python tool for cross-platform Microsoft Graph API enumeration and exploitation.
 It builds upon the capabilities of AADInternals (Killchain.ps1), GraphRunner, and TokenTactics(V2) to provide a comprehensive solution for interacting with the Microsoft Graph API for red team and cloud assumed breach operations.

-GraphPython covers external reconnaissance, authentication/token manipulation, enumeration, and post-exploitation of various Microsoft services, including Entra ID (Azure AD), Office 365 (Outlook, SharePoint, OneDrive, Teams), and Intune (Endpoint Management).
+Graphpython covers external reconnaissance, authentication/token manipulation, enumeration, and post-exploitation of various Microsoft services, including Entra ID (Azure AD), Office 365 (Outlook, SharePoint, OneDrive, Teams), and Intune (Endpoint Management).

 ## Index